bup/bup/Documentation/bup-damage.1.md

 # NAME

-bup damage - randomly destroy blocks of a file
+bup-damage - randomly destroy blocks of a file

 # SYNOPSIS